vanHeemstraSystems/ademco-vista-with-eyezon-envisalink/300/100/README.md

 http://192.168.68.112
 ```

-EnvistaLink 4 Local Web Interface (Note: some browser setting will not allow access to a website with unsecure http).
+EnvistaLink 4 Local Web Interface (Note: some browser settings will not allow access to a website with unsecure http, try opening the web interface from your smart phone in that case if it is connected to the same network).

 2. Once entered, a login pop-up should appear.
 Enter ```user``` in both the User Name and Password fields and click Log In.